acookson91/CV/README.md

 A junior developer that strives to create test driven projects under limited time restrains.

-Previously a Technical Project Manager, who enjoyed solving aswell as making tech problems, so much so that I had to get more hands on with development.
+Previously a Technical Project Manager, who enjoys making problems as much as solving, so much so that I had to get more skilled in development.

 Now I'm looking for a role which gives me the opportunity to continue progressing and growing at the incredibly rapid rate I have during my time with Makers Academy.

 ## Skills

-#### Software/Web Development & Testing
+#### Software/Web Development

 * A strong interest in keeping technical debt to a minimum (OOP Principles such as SOLID and DRY)
 * Experience building Apps with: Rails, AngularJS, ExpressJS and Sinatra